3dproger/AxelChat/README.md

 - Check proxy settings if using
 - Check your firewall settings

-### Doesn't connect (YouTube)
-- Check that the broadcast is not over
-- Check that the broadcast is publicly available or accessed via a link.
-Private broadcasts are not supported

 ### Twitch: Avatars not showing
 - Check that the link to the channel is correct
 - Check that the OAuth-token is correct.
 Update the OAuth-token, if necessary, by pressing the corresponding button in the AxelChat